skycoin/skycoin/INTEGRATION.md

 The wallet APIs in the REST API operate on wallets loaded from and saved to `~/.skycoin/wallets`.
 Use the CLI tool to perform seed generation and transaction signing outside of the Skycoin node.

-The Skycoin node's wallet APIs can be enabled with `-enable-wallet-api`.
+The Skycoin node's wallet APIs can be enabled with `-enable-api-set=READ,STATUS,WALLET`.

 For a node used to support another application, it is recommended to use the REST API for blockchain queries and disable the wallet APIs,